-Because of the extensive range of technologies and topologies available in modern uninterruptible power systems (UPSs), selecting the optimal solution to fit your business needs might seem like a daunting task.
+Because of the extensive range of technologies and topologies available in modern uninterruptible power systems (UPS’s), selecting the optimal solution to fit your business needs might seem like a daunting task.

 With separate components that work together as a whole system, the UPS is comprised of a combination of power and/or battery modules housed within the same cabinet.

-The appeal of modular power protection systems is driven by a range of benefits, including high availability, scalability, lower cost of ownership, ease of deployment, and reduced maintenance costs.
+The appeal of modular power protection systems is driven by a range of benefits, including high availability, ability to scale, lower cost of ownership, ease of deployment, and reduced maintenance costs.

-In this four-part blog series, we will examine the overall advantages of modular UPSs; the reasons an organization might instead consider a standalone UPS model; and the key questions to ask when determining the best possible solution for your particular environment.
+In this four-part blog series, we will examine the overall advantages of modular UPS’s; the reasons an organization might instead consider a standalone UPS model; and the key questions to ask when determining the best possible solution for your particular environment.

 Let’s start by assessing three of the main benefits to deploying a modular UPS solution:

-1. High availability.
+High availability.
 When a group of modules works together as a complete system, it reduces the possibility of a single point of failure, which in turn minimizes costly downtime.

 Rather than being forced to install a much larger UPS that can eventually be “grown into,” or continually having to upgrade to a new UPS as critical loads expand, users gain a “pay-as-you-go” approach from modular solutions.